* This is the Consumer Version. *

 Medium-brown, flat spots that are the color of coffee with milk (café-au-lait spots) may also develop.

-Red lumps consisting of blood vessels and fibrous tissue (angiofibromas) may appear on the face later during childhood.
+Red lumps consisting of blood vessels and fibrous tissue (angiofibromas) may appear on the face later during childhood (called adenoma sebaceum).

 Before birth, benign heart tumors called myomas may develop.
 These tumors typically disappear over time and do not cause symptoms later in childhood or in adulthood.

-Tumors in the brain may cause delays in development of motor or language skills.
+Tubers in the brain may cause delays in development of motor or language skills.
 Affected children may be intellectually impaired and have seizures, autism, learning disorders, and behavioral problems (such as hyperactivity and aggression).
 These tubers may become tumors, which sometimes become cancerous, and enlarge, causing headaches or making other symptoms worse.

 During adolescence and adulthood, kidney tumors may develop.
 They may cause high blood pressure, abdominal pain, and blood in the urine.

-Tumors may develop in the lungs, particularly in adolescent girls.
+Nodules may develop in the lungs, particularly in adolescent girls.
 This condition is called lymphangioleiomyomatosis.

 How well affected people do depends on how severe the symptoms are.
 If symptoms are mild, infants generally do well and grow up to live long, productive lives.
 If symptoms are severe, infants may have serious disabilities.
-Nonetheless, most children continue to develop, and life expectancy is not affected.
+Nonetheless, most children continue to develop, and life expectancy is usually unaffected.